-- 1. For packages and packing materials for retail sale: - (a) if a good is subject to the QVC requirement as set out in Annex 3B (Product Specific Rules), the value of the packages and packing materials for retail sale shall be taken into account in determining the origin of that good as originating or non-originating, as the case may be, provided that the packages and packing materials are considered to be forming a whole with the good; and - (b) if a good is subject to the change in tariff classification criterion as set out in Annex 3B (Product Specific Rules), packages and packing materials classified together with the packaged good shall not be taken into account in determining origin. - 2.
+- 1. For packages and packing materials for retail sale: - (a) if a good is subject to the QVC requirement as set out in Annex 3B (Product Specific Rules), the value of the packages and packing materials for retail sale shall be taken into account in determining the origin of that good as

+- (b) if a good is subject to the change in tariff classification criterion as set out in Annex 3B (Product Specific Rules), packages and packing materials classified together with the packaged good shall not be taken into account in determining origin. - 2.
 The containers and packing materials exclusively used for the transport of a good shall not be taken into account for determining the origin of the said good.

-Article 3.13.
-Direct Consignment
+Article 3.13: Direct Consignment

-- 1. The goods shall be deemed as directly consigned from the exporting Party to the importing Party: - (a) if the goods are transported without passing through the territory of any non-Party; or

-- (b) if the goods are transported for the purposes of transit through a non- Party with or without transshipment or temporary storage in such non-Party, provided that: - (i) the goods have not entered into trade or consumption in the territory of the non-Party; - (ii) the transit entry is justified for geographical reason or by consideration related to transport requirements; and. - (iii) the goods have not undergone any operation in the territory of the non-Party other than unloading, reloading or any operation required to keep the goods in good condition. - 2.
+- 1. The goods shall be deemed as directly consigned from the exporting Party to the importing Party: - (a) if the goods are transported without passing through the territory of any non-Party; or - (b) if the goods are transported for the purposes of transit through a non-Party with or without transshipment or temporary storage in such non-Party, provided that: - (i) the goods have not entered into trade or consumption in the territory of the non-Party; - (ii) the transit entry is justified for geographical reason or by consideration related to transport requirements; and - (iii) the goods have not undergone any operation in the territory of the non-Party other than unloading, reloading or any operation required to keep the goods in good condition. - 2.
 The directly consigned goods shall retain their originating status. - 3.
-In cases where the originating goods of the exporting Party are imported through one or more non-Parties, the customs authority of the importing Party may require importers, who claim the preferential tariff treatment for the goods, to submit the following documentation to the customs authority of the importing Party: - (a) a Through Bill of Lading or similar documents used in multimodal transportation; and - (b) supporting documents (5), in evidence that the requirements of subparagraphs 1(b)(i) through (iii) are being complied with. - (5) Supporting documents refers to a certificate of non-manipulation provided by the customs authority of the country of transit stating that the goods have remained under customs control or other documents required by the importing Party.
+In cases where the originating goods of the exporting Party are imported through one or more non-Parties, the customs authority of the importing Party may require importers, who claim the preferential tariff treatment for the goods, to submit the following documentation to the customs authority of the importing Party:

+- (a) a Through Bill of Lading or similar documents used in multimodal transportation; and - (b) supporting documents5, in evidence that the requirements of subparagraphs 1(b)(i) through (iii) are being complied with.

-Article 3.14.
-Sets
+Article 3.14: Sets